 Talking to Nadaley today helped me understand what Zen Business needed from us.
 She was quick to explain the process and what was needed to ensure we are in compliance.
 Really appreciate your help – thank you for being awesome!

 Because corporations are more complex in structure, they often come with more paperwork than a simpler business model, such as an LLC.
 This includes shareholder agreements, reports, and meetings that must be documented.

 LLC stands for limited liability company.
 This type of business structure is a pass-through entity for tax purposes, and it is useful in keeping the owners’ assets separate from business assets.
 However, LLCs do not have a board of directors and do not issue shares.

-To change your corporation’s name in Alabama, you need to file an amendment by completing this form and filing it with the Secretary of State with a $50 filing fee
+To change your corporation’s name in Alabama, you need to file an amendment by completing the form and filing it with the Secretary of State with a $50 filing fee.

 To dissolve a corporation in Alabama, you must file the Articles of Dissolution and pay a $100 processing fee.
 You must also follow any rules set out in the corporate bylaws for the distribution of assets.

 The process can be started online using the AlabamaInteractive.org filing services site; however, finalizing it will require delivering physical documents to the state.

 Businesses are required to obtain a business privilege license through the probate judge in each county they conduct business.